Welcome To The Divide

 fully in time, but then, we must have patience for this to occur.
 For now, it

-essential element involved in the civilizational necromancy I’ve aimed to
+element in the civilizational necromancy I’ve aimed to achieve by writing this

-achieve by writing this tome.
-However, I’m certain that sanity would leave you
+tome.
+However, I’m certain sanity would leave you unclear as to just how this

-uncertain as to just how this necromancy should work, and how writing, of all
+necromancy should work, and how writing, of all things, could in any way

-things, could in any way achieve this end.
+achieve this end.

-must remind you that death is not some brackish bell that tolls eternal
+But this is where I must remind you that death is not a brackish bell that

-some other illuminated soul or skin.
+waiting to imbue itself within some otherwise illuminated soul or skin.

 You need